Alejogb1/job-board/blog-data/how-to-create-dashboards-with-reports-in-laravel-api.md

 id: "how-to-create-dashboards-with-reports-in-laravel-api"
 ---

-Okay, let’s tackle this dashboard and report creation within a Laravel API context.
+, let’s tackle this dashboard and report creation within a Laravel API context.
 I've actually been down this road a few times, each project requiring its own nuance, but the core principles remain remarkably consistent.
 It's not just about pushing data out; it’s about structuring it, providing appropriate access controls, and ensuring performance – all while staying sane in a potentially complex codebase.
 I'll break down my approach, focusing on the why and how, using some code examples that I've adapted from previous projects.

 Essentially, crafting dashboards and reports through an API involves several key architectural decisions: how you structure your API endpoints, manage data aggregation, handle authentication and authorization, and finally, present the data in a useful format.
 We’re not simply mirroring database tables; rather, we're curating specific views of the data tailored for the user's needs.

 First, let’s talk about endpoint design.
 I tend to avoid monolithic "get all data" endpoints, as they tend to perform poorly and are often a nightmare to maintain.
 Instead, I prefer a resource-based approach, combined with query parameters for filtering and pagination.
 Consider a dashboard showing product sales.
-Instead of a single endpoint returning *everything*, you might have:
+Instead of a single endpoint returning _everything_, you might have:

-*   `/api/sales`: For fetching a paginated list of sales records, supporting filters like date ranges or product IDs.
+- `/api/sales`: For fetching a paginated list of sales records, supporting filters like date ranges or product IDs.
-*   `/api/sales/summary`: For fetching aggregated sales data – perhaps total revenue, average order value – across defined periods.
+- `/api/sales/summary`: For fetching aggregated sales data – perhaps total revenue, average order value – across defined periods.
-*  `/api/products/{product_id}/sales`: To show sales specifically for a particular product, again with filtering.
+- `/api/products/{product_id}/sales`: To show sales specifically for a particular product, again with filtering.

 The `/summary` endpoint is crucial; it avoids the client having to compute aggregations, which saves resources and network bandwidth.